(by Velina of “My Rock Mixtapes”)

 12 iconic pieces compose the puzzle, called “Icons of the New Days”.
 It’s been a while since an album kept me on my toes till the very last second of the last track so kudos for the brilliant song selection.
 The world has yet to give Ronnie Romero the attention he deserves as a vocalist but after this album right here, I’m sure many more doors will open for him.
 Let’s talk songs!!
 “World Gone Mad” is setting the records straight from the very beginning – this album is not to be taken lightly and is most certainly not a joke!
 The theme of the song is quite adequate given the current social climate and a reason enough to grab you by the throat in case those strong metal vibes demonstrated on this song are not compelling enough for you.
 The title song is pure masterpiece – catchy melody, fantastic lyrics, supreme energy and of course – the frontman who just brings it all!
 “Not In a Place Like This” is a personal favorite, mostly because of the dominant drums on this one.
 “The Way I’ll Remember” is the point of no return – the moment you fully embrace your new favorite album and band.
 The gentle dance between piano and heavy metal riffs has always been a game changer for me, personally.
 The epic “Fallin'”, “King’s Reborn” and “The Edge of Darkness” are just as solid as any other track on this one.
 Each song has the qualities of being inducted into the daily playlists of any self-respecting metal fan out there who knows good music.
 The closing “All I Have Left” goes for 12 minutes and is by far the band’s longest track released on a record.
 The song itself can easily be described as a table, ready to satisfy the cravings of each and every fan out there, especially those who get goosebumps by superb lead guitars.
 Cheers to Tony Hernando who shines brighter than a star on this entire album and on this track in particular.

 Final verdict: I’m immensely pleased that Ronnie Romero has been keeping himself so busy those past few years and I hope to keep hearing his name and listening to his powerful vocals on many upcoming releases in the future.
-“Icons of the New Future” has all the right ingredients and was made for all the right reasons, making it a worthy pretender of “the best metal album of 2018” title.
+“Icons of the New Days” has all the right ingredients and was made for all the right reasons, making it a worthy pretender of “the best metal album of 2018” title.

 Now go ahead and check it out…&